Bazay/bitmap_editor/README.md

 **`BitmapEditor`**

 This class is the entry point into the program.
 It is responsible for all logic relating to running the program.

+**`InputParser`**

+This class is responsible for reading from the input file and ensuring the commands within the file can be interpreted by the program.